 Save it to you computer and fill out the Adobe Form electronically.
 Then print and sign the application and bring it with you.

-At this time, we are only accepting applications from Brevard County Residents, preferably who live within 10 miles of the Fire Station.
+At this time, we are only accepting applications from Brevard County Residents, preferably who live within 10 to 15 miles of the Fire Station.

 Normal training is every Tuesday night from 1800 (6:00pm) to 2130 (9:30pm), and Firefighter Candidate Orientation may be scheduled on additional nights as needed.
 Business meetings are on the last Tuesday of every month at 1900 (7:00 pm)

 The FCFD is contracted by Brevard County Fire Rescue (BCFR) to provide services in it’s primary and backup run areas.
 Therefore our volunteers must comply with FCFD and BCFR policies and processes.
-The application process can take 2 to 3 months, during which time your training will begin, and which is then followed by a probationary period.
+The application and clearance process can take 2 to 3 months (or more), during which time your training will begin, and after you are cleared there is a probationary period during which your training will be advanced.

 Volunteer Firefighters :